 Drilling Trip Tank Definition

 The readout may be direct or remote, preferably both.
-The size of the tank and readout arrangement should be such that volume changes in the order of one-half barrel can be easily detected.
+The tank size and readout arrangement should be such that volume changes in the order of one-half barrel can be easily detected.
 Tanks containing two compartments with monitoring arrangements in each compartment are preferred as this facilitates removing or adding drilling fluid without interrupting rig operations.

 Trip Tank Application In Drilling